Comparing Prodex Total Reflective Insulation to Mass Insulation Products

-- Lower Utility Costs in Winter AND Summer
+- Lowers Your Utility Bills in Winter AND Summer

 In addition to providing thermal protection (R-value) to reduce your winter heating costs, reflective insulation also cools your home in the summer; thereby, reducing your summer utility costs.
 While mass insulation (fiberglass, cellulose and spray foam) products are made to resist or impede the flow of warm air, a reflective insulation reflects back radiant heat (primary source of heat- flow) from the sun so it does not penetrate the building.
 It also reflects back radiant heat inside the house so it doesn't escape.
 The concept is simple each unit of radiant heat energy that is reflected away from your home in summer and each unit reflected back inside during winter means less money paid in utility cost.
 Mass insulations (including fiberglass) do not prevent radiant heat transfer (the primary source of heat-flow.)